All posts Talk to Flora

 Expectation setting:

-“You are on the emergency path now.
-Someone from our team will [call you / dispatch / confirm arrival] as the next step.
-Please keep your phone close.”
+"You are on the emergency path now.
+Someone from our team will reach out as the next step.
+Please keep your phone close."

 Why this works: